futurewei-cloud/merak/docs/components/merak_ntest.md

-# Merak Test
+# Merak nTest

-Merak Test is the service that will be responsible for automatically running network tests across all VMs in the cluster.
+Merak nTest is the service that will be responsible for automatically running network tests across all VMs in the cluster.

 ![merak test design diagram](../images/merak_compute_design_diagram.png)